 That being said, they are only meant for external use.
-If you want to use these natural remedies for anxiety, you can engage in some aromatherapy or simply have some at hand and sniff away when you feel the need.SEE ON AMAZON
+If you want to use these natural remedies for anxiety, you can engage in some aromatherapy or simply have some at hand and sniff away when you feel the need.VIEW PRICE

 I am absolutely in love with bergamot essential oil.
 It comes from the rind of this amazing citrus fruit and it smells exactly like a hot summer in southern Italy.
-But apart from the divine smell, studies show that it can relieve anxiety when inhaled at regular times.SEE ON AMAZON
+But apart from the divine smell, studies show that it can relieve anxiety when inhaled at regular times.VIEW PRICE

 You can, of course, choose an essential oil that speaks most to you.
 For example, you can go for chamomile, lavender, neroli, rose, lemon, ylang-ylang, basil, grapefruit, sweet orange, or anything else that catches your fancy!

-5. Give CBD a try as one of the NAtural Remedies for Anxiety
+5. CBD as a NAtural Remedies for Anxiety

 Still, there is a growing number of people who give accounts of how CBD has worked wonders for them, which is why you can give it a shot as well.
 So what is CBD?
 It stands for cannabidiol, and it’s a compound found in marijuana.
-It has the ability to provide the same effects of relaxation but without the proverbial ‘high’ since it does not have any THC.SEE ON AMAZON
+It has the ability to provide the same effects of relaxation but without the proverbial ‘high’ since it does not have any THC.VIEW PRICE

 CBD can be found in oils, tinctures, jellies, gummies, chocolates, and even skincare.
 These various packagings make it very easy to give it a try even if you decide to use it after a shower or as a midday snack.